How Air Products Makes its Money: Revenue Breakdown

 Air Products (APD) Financial Summary

-Air Products (APD) is a chemicals company that generated $12,100 in total revenue in fiscal year 2024.
-Revenue grew 0.8% year-over-year.
-The company earned $2,200 in net income, making it profitable.
+Air Products (APD) is one of the world’s largest industrial gas companies, generating $12.1B in total revenue in fiscal year 2024.
+The company earned $2.2B in net income with a 24% operating margin while investing billions in clean hydrogen megaprojects that position it for long-term growth.
 For a deeper look at Air Products’ revenue breakdown, business segments, and financial performance, review the detailed analysis above.